Planet Hunters: A Transiting Circumbinary Planet in a Quadruple Star System: Photometric-Dynamical Model

-To constrain the orbital and physical properties of the stars and planet, we employ a `photometric-dynamical' model, as has been applied to the previously discovered \emph{Kepler} transiting circumbinary planets \citep{2011Sci...333.1602D, 2012Natur.481..475W,2012Sci...337.1511O,2012ApJ...758...87O} fitting the combined radial velocity observations and \emph{Kepler} light curve data.
+To constrain the orbital and physical properties of the planetary system, we employ a `photometric-dynamical' model, as has been applied to the previously discovered \emph{Kepler} transiting circumbinary planets \citep{2011Sci...333.1602D, 2012Natur.481..475W,2012Sci...337.1511O,2012ApJ...758...87O} simultaneously fitting the obtained radial velocity observations and \emph{Kepler} light curve data.
+In our analysis, we only estimate the orbital and physical properties of Aa and Ab and the transiting planet.
+The effects of the wide binary (Ba and Bb) are not observable in the Kepler data, and thus were not included in our dynamical model.
 In this model, the two host stars (Aa and Ab) and the planet interact according to Newtonian gravity.
-The effects of the wide binary (Ba and Bb) are not observable in the Kepler data, and thus were not included in our dynamical model.
-The initial coordinates of the three bodies (Aa, Ab, and the planet) are specified at a particular time (in this case $t_0 =$ 2,454,970 BJD) and their positions at any other time are calculated via numerical integration.
+The initial coordinates of the three bodies (Aa, Ab, and the planet) are specified at a particular time (in this case $t_0 =$ 2,454,970 BJD) and their positions, as well as the radial velocity of Aa, at any other time are calculated via numerical integration.
 Positions are calculated at the times of the {\em Kepler} observations and used as inputs to produce a light curve model.
 The light curve model presumes spherical planet and stars with radial brightness profiles specified according to a quadratic limb darkening law ($I(\mu)=I_0(1-u_{Aa}(1-\mu)-v_{Aa}(1-\mu)^2)$).
+The model is computed for time steps shorter than \emph{Kepler}'s 29.4244 minute observations.
+To account for the finite exposure time we use gaussian-quadrature to integrate the continuous model in order to directly compare to the observational data.
+For a more detailed description of the photometric-dynamical model, we refer the reader to \cite{2011Sci...333.1602D}.
+For this specific circumbinary planetary system, the photometric-dynamical model describing all stellar eclipse and planet transit events has 24 parameters discussed further below.
+These fit parameters were chosen to minimize correlations between parameters, and all have uniform priors (over open intervals unless otherwise explicitly stated).